HenrikJoreteg/ICanHaz.js/README.md

 Optionally, you can call `ich.addTemplate(name, templateString)` or `ich.addPartial(name, templateString)` to add templates and partials if you'd prefer to pull the from a server with ajax or whatnot.
 You can even do `ich.grabTemplates` if you've loaded in some other page

 ##Available Methods
-Beyond the retrieval functions that ICanHaz creates based on template name, these additional methods exist.
+Beyond the retrieval functions that ICanHaz creates based on template names, these additional methods exist.

 - `ich.addTemplate(name, mustacheTemplateString)`: Add new template.
 Could be useful if you prefer not to use `<script type="text/html">` approach or want to lazy load 'em from a server or whatnot.
 - `ich.addPartial(name, mustacheTemplateString)`: Add new partial, see above.